khadija1205/Zeal-Nexus/README.md

 # Modern Hostel Management System

 The Modern Hostel Management System is a comprehensive application designed to facilitate the management and operations of a hostel.
-It offers various features such as registration/sign-in, room booking, QR-based gate pass token, attendance with face and location verification, complaint section, feedback section, and an admin dashboard.
+It offers various features such as registration/sign-in, room booking, QR-based gate pass token, attendance with location verification, complaint section, feedback section, and an admin dashboard.

 ##